Emery Pharma Can Help

 Emery Pharma offers suspension-based antiviral assays using the betacoronavirus OC43 (ATCC VR-1558).
 Our suspension-based antiviral assays against OC43 can be tailored to either a direct inactivation of the virus or a cell protective assay.

-Antibiotic Resistance Development Studies is used to characterize the ability of a microorganism to develop resistance to an antimicrobial agent, using both single and multi-step methods.
-Emery Pharma offers both single-step assays to determine the frequency of mutation against an antimicrobial agent, as well as multi-step serial passage of microbes in a serial passage model.
+Used to characterize the ability of a microorganism to develop resistance to an antimicrobial agent, we can conduct both single and multi-step methods.
+Single-step assays will determine the frequency of mutation against an antimicrobial agent, as well as multi-step serial passage of microbes in a serial passage model.

 Cytotoxicity testing is used to determine the toxicity of a test compound on mammalian cells and are an important part in determining whether a compound may be a viable drug candidate.
-Emery Pharma offers both quantitative and qualitative assays, such as MTT and MEM elution assays, respectively.
+We have both quantitative and qualitative assays, such as MTT and MEM elution assays.

 Antimicrobial synergy testing by checkerboard assay is used to determine the effect on potency of a combination of antibiotics in comparison to their individual antimicrobial activities.
 Synergy studies can be further assessed by time-kill kinetic analysis to determine the rate of killing with the combinations.